Views From The Captain’s Chair! Episode Twenty-One: CON!!!

 He is the author of the bestselling Z-Burbia series for Severed Press as well as the Apex Trilogy (DEAD MECH, The Americans, Metal and Ash), Bethany and the Zombie Jesus, Stark- An Illustrated Novella, and the forthcoming YA zombie novel Little Dead Man (available July 15th!), and Teen horror novel Intentional Haunting (both by Permuted Press).

 Posted on May 28, 2014, in Views From The Captain's Chair! and tagged bible, drabble, exclamation, fiction, future, genre, horror, indie publishing, jake, Jake Bible, novel, podcast, publishing, science fiction, scifi, self-publishing, writing.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Views From The Captain’s Chair!
+Episode Twenty-One: CON!!!.